maziac/DeZog/documentation/Usage.md

 ### MAME - Multiple Machine Arcade Emulator

-Support for [MAME] is new and at the moment only experimental.
 MAME implements a gdbstub that can be accessed from DeZog via a socket.
 Therefore it is necessary to start MAME (v0.242) with e.g. these options:
 ~~~bash